INFO-4602-5602/project-1-mozilla-5602_project1_annebeth_-chandan_telly/README.md

   - Initial code for heatmap.
 [Chandan]
   - Initial code for barplot.
 [Tetsumichi]
 5. Combining the code and adding interaction.
 [Annebeth]
-6. Review and discussion of changes.
+6. Review and discussion of further changes.

 Our choice for these visualizations was guided by the choice for the heatmap, with which we could relate two columns of categorical data on user types.
 Based on that, we thought about other interesting tasks with which to combine the subgroups of users.
 That is how we decided on the (simple) barplot for the second visualization: the numeric data here gives even more information about the people in the user subgroups.

-## Running the project:
+## Running the project
 This project can be run in the browser by cloning the Github project or by downloading the zipped folder.
 Although the visualizations depend on preprocessed data, that data is available in the folder [preprocessed_data](https://github.com/INFO-4602-5602/project-1-mozilla-5602_project1_annebeth_-chandan_telly/tree/master/preprocessed_data).
 By using the project folder as the root folder and running a server (for example: `python -m SimpleHTTPServer`), the visualizations should be visible on [localhost](http://localhost:8000/).

-## Sources:
+## Sources
 To implement this project, we looked at various sources.
 Below is a link to the sources and a short description of which part of the source were used:

 - An overview of how to create a basic heatmap: https://www.d3-graph-gallery.com/graph/heatmap_basic.html.